QuantumCorrosion/QuantumCorrosion-website/content/post/grotthuss/grotthuss.md

 +++

-Alexander Lozovoi has been using tight-binding to model the Grotthuss proton transfer mechanism in water.
+The group at King's College (Sebastian Budd, Alexander Lozovoi and Tony Paxton) have been using tight-binding to model the Grotthuss proton transfer mechanism in water.
 Shown below are parts of molecular dynamics simulations for a hydronium ion in water.

 {{< video library="1" src="GrotthussDoubleJump.mp4" controls="yes" >}}
 Video 1: Two proton transfer events occuring.
 The central oxygen of the hydronium ion is shown in blue.